 Secure Fisheries cooperates closely with other programs at OEF to address the root causes of conflict in some of the world’s most vulnerable areas.
 We work with:

-- Shuraako to ensure fisheries investments support sustainable practices and expansion of the supply chain so that fisheries can provide economic and food security for fishers and Somali communities in the long-term.
+- Shuraako, to ensure fisheries investments in Somalia and Somaliland support sustainable practices and expansion of the supply chain so that fisheries can provide economic and food security for fishers and Somali communities in the long-term.

-- PASO Colombia to guide sustainable fisheries development in Colombia.
+- PASO Colombia, to inform sustainable fisheries projects in Colombia.

-- Our Secure Future: Women Make the Difference in supporting women’s roles in fisheries governance and community-based management.
+- Our Secure Future: Women Make the Difference, in supporting women’s roles in fisheries governance fishing sector development.